 9. Buy a sports season ticket or club membership

-Whether you love football, rugby, or cricket, buying a season ticket can help you get more involved with your favourite sporting teams and their communities.
+Whether you love football, rugby, or cricket, buying a season ticket can help you get more involved with your favourite sporting teams and communities.

 A season ticket will give you access to all regular-season home games, without additional charges, for a set period of time (for example, a year or a ‘lifetime’), with prices ranging from around the £250 mark all the way up to £3500.